docat-org/docat/doc/getting-started.md

 ```

 Any other file type is uploaded as well.
-An upploaded pdf could be viewed like this:
+An uploaded pdf could be viewed like this:

 `http://localhost/#/awesome-project/1.0.0/my_awesome.pdf`